dictation-toolbox/dragonfly/README.rst

 |Build Status|
 |Docs Status|

-Dragonfly is a speech recognition framework.
-It is a Python package which offers a high-level object model and allows its users to easily write scripts, macros, and programs which use speech recognition.
-This is a fork of the original
+Dragonfly is a speech recognition framework for Python that makes it convenient to create custom commands to use with speech recognition software.
+It was written to make it very easy for Python macros, scripts, and applications to interface with speech recognition engines.
+Its design allows speech commands and grammar objects to be treated as first-class Python objects.

+Dragonfly can be used for general programming by voice.
+It is flexible enough to allow programming in any language, not just Python.
+It can also be used for speech-enabling applications, automating computer activities and dictating prose.

+Dragonfly contains its own powerful framework for defining and executing actions.
+It includes actions for text input and key-stroke simulation.
+This framework is cross-platform, working on Windows, macOS and Linux (X11 only).
+See the `actions sub-package documentation
+<file:///home/dane/repos/dragonfly/documentation/build/html/actions.html>`__
+for more information, including code examples.

-`t4ngo/dragonfly <https://github.com/t4ngo/dragonfly>`__ project.
+This project is a fork of the original `t4ngo/dragonfly <https://github.com/t4ngo/dragonfly>`__ project.

-It currently supports the following speech recognition engines:
+Dragonfly currently supports the following speech recognition engines:

 -  *Dragon NaturallySpeaking* (DNS), a product of *Nuance*.
 All DNS versions up to 15 (the latest) should be supported.